-Niigata's Hokuei High School held its second press conference to detail the background of the men's soft tennis club trip, whose bus suffered a fatal accident on the Ban-etsu Expressway in Fukushima.
-The club supervisor explained the route planning, and when asked whether the buses were contracted under the school's name, the representative stated that they were unaware of that detail.
-However, they revealed that 12 trips had been made in the past year, all with invoices issued, but the school never made a direct request to the rental company.
+The Hokuei Institute of Niigata held its second press conference to detail the background of the men's soft tennis club trip, whose bus was involved in a fatal accident on the Ban-etsu Expressway in Fukushima.
+The club manager explained the route planning, and when asked whether the buses were contracted under the institute's name, the representative stated that he was unaware of that detail.
+However, he revealed that 12 trips had been made in the past year, all with invoices issued, but the school never made a direct request to the rental company.

 The hidden management behind 12 trips and zero direct requests 🚌

-The revelation points to an administrative gap in the contracting of school transportation services.
-Although 12 invoices were issued in the past year, the school claims it never made any formal request to the rental company.
-This suggests that the trips may have been arranged through intermediaries or directly by the clubs, bypassing the school's official channels.
-The lack of a centralized request log makes it difficult to trace who authorized each trip and under what conditions, exposing a potential weakness in safety and accountability protocols.
+The revelation raises an administrative gap in the contracting of school transportation services.
+Although 12 invoices were issued in the past year, the institute claims it never made any formal request to the rental company.
+This suggests that the trips may have been managed through intermediaries or directly by the clubs, bypassing the school's official channels.
+The lack of a centralized request log makes it difficult to trace who authorized each trip and under what conditions, exposing a potential weakness in safety protocols and accountability.

 12 trips, 12 invoices, and zero responsibility: the club organized it all 📄

 It seems the men's soft tennis club not only knows how to hit balls but also how to juggle accounting.
 Twelve trips, twelve invoices, but the school never called the bus.
-Either the students have a knack for business management, or the school has an ordering system so invisible that not even they know who ordered what.
-The only thing clear is that if the trip goes wrong, the blame always falls on the one who issues the invoice, not the one who signs off.
+Either the students have a knack for business management, or the institute has such an invisible ordering system that not even they know who ordered what.
+The only thing clear is that if the trip goes wrong, the blame always falls on the one who invoices, not the one who signs.